Transit Signage NJ: 2026 ADA, Wayfinding & Smart Tools

 Color, Finish, and Upkeep

-The right color and finish are crucial for both the legibility and durability of transit signage NJ.
+The right color and finish are crucial for both the legibility and durability of transit signage.
 Transit systems use color strategically, often with specific colors corresponding to certain lines or types of information.
 The finish is just as important.
 Most interior signs require a matte, non glare finish to comply with ADA guidelines and prevent reflections from obscuring the text.

 Even the best signs require maintenance of signage.
 This includes regular cleaning to remove dirt and grime, repairing any damage, and replacing signs that have faded or lost their reflectivity.
 A proactive maintenance plan ensures that the initial investment in high quality transit signage continues to pay dividends in safety and usability for years to come.
 If you need a maintenance plan or repairs, contact our team.